SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Cable Cars

-You will find two of the three cable car lines running through Union Square.
+You will find two of San Francisco's three cable car lines running through Union Square.
 Both take you up and over the steep hills of San Francisco to the Fisherman's Wharf District.
-It's fun to watch them head up and down Powell Street full of riders from around the world.

 One of the main attractions in this district is the cable car turnaround.
-It's fun to watch the cable car operators hand spin the cars around so they can begin their journey back to Fisherman's Wharf.
+It's fun to watch the cable car operators hand-spin the cars around so they can begin their journey back to Fisherman's Wharf.

 Powell/Mason Cable Car